La-BeTe/Salus/README.md

-# MERN Authenticator App
+# Salus

-This app is a simple login, signup and account page with **Google, Facebook, Twitter and Email** authentication.
-It also supports _Forgot Password, Change Password_ functionalities.
+Salus is a simple login, signup and account page allowing **Google, Facebook, Twitter and Email** authentication.
+It also supports _Forgot Password_ and _Change Password_ functionalities.

 ### Live Demo

-LIVE Demo is available [here](https://lbt-mern-auth-app.herokuapp.com)
+LIVE Demo is available [here](https://salus.labete.dev)

 ### Technologies Used